 The statement of net assets and the statement of activities display information about the Library as a whole.
 These statements include the financial activities of the primary government.
 The statements distinguish between those activities of the Library that are governmental and those that are considered business-type.
 Governmental activities generally are financed through taxes, intergovernmental receipts and other nonexchange transactions.
-Business-type activities are financed in whole or in part by fees charged to external parties for goods or services.
-The Library has no business-type activities.

 The statement of net assets presents the cash balances of the governmental activities of the Library at year end.
 The statement of activities compares disbursements with program receipts for each of the Library's governmental activities.
 Disbursements are reported by function.
 A function is a group of related activities designed to accomplish a major service or regulatory program for which the Library is responsible.
 Program receipts include charges paid by the recipient of the program's goods or services, grants and contributions restricted to meeting the operational or capital requirements of a particular program, and receipts of interest earned on grants that are required to be used to support a particular program.
 General receipts are all receipts not classified as program receipts, with certain limited exceptions.
-The comparison of direct disbursements with program receipts identifies the extent to which each governmental function is self-financing on a cash basis or draws from the Library's general receipts.
+The comparison of direct disbursements with program receipts identifies the extent to which each governmental function is self-financing on a modified cash basis or draws from the Library's general receipts.